errorexists/Getting-Started-With-OpenCore/README.md

 Requirements:

-* [OpenCorePkg](https://github.com/acidanthera/OpenCorePkg/releases) (Recommend to build from scratch instead of using the prebuilt package as OpenCore is constantly being updated.
-As of writing we're on Version 0.0.3 even though the current official release is 0.0.1)
+* [OpenCorePkg](https://github.com/acidanthera/OpenCorePkg/releases) (Advanced users can build the latest from source code, less adavnced users should stick to the builds on the release page).
 * [AppleSupportPkg](https://github.com/acidanthera/AppleSupportPkg/releases)
 * [AptioFixPkg](https://github.com/acidanthera/AptioFixPkg/releases)
 * [mountEFI](https://github.com/corpnewt/MountEFI) or some form of EFI mounting.
 Clover Configurator works just as well
-* Xcode to edit .plist files ([OpenCore Configurator](https://www.insanelymac.com/forum/topic/338686-opencore-configurator/) is another tool, but vit9696 has stated multiple times he does not support these tools and they even break OpenCore's specifications.
-Use at own risk!)
+* Xcode (or other plist editor) to edit .plist files.
 * USB formatted as MacOS Journaled with GUID partition map.
+This is to test opencore without overwriting your working clover.
 * Knowledge of how a hackintosh works and what files yours requires.
 * A working Hackintosh to test on.
-* You must remove Clover from your system entirely if you wish to use it as your main boot-loader.
-Keep a backup of your Clover based EFI.

 # Creating the USB